 What is open during the Easter Holidays in London

-If you are planning on visiting some of the most famous attractions in London during the Easter holidays, such as going on the London Eye, hopping on a tourist bus, visiting Madame Tussauds or exploring the incredible Tower of London; don’t worry because they will all open normal hours during Easter.
+If you are planning on visiting some of the most famous attractions in London during the Easter holidays, such as going on the London Eye, hopping on a London Bus Tour, visiting Madame Tussauds or exploring the incredible Tower of London; don’t worry because they will all open normal hours during Easter.

-- Westminster Abbey opens on Friday 10th April but it’s only open for the event “Solemn Liturgy of the Passion and Death of Our Lord“, not visitors.
+- Westminster Abbey opens on Friday 15th April but it’s only open for the event “Solemn Liturgy of the Passion and Death of Our Lord“, not visitors.

 - St Paul’s Cathedral is open on Friday 15th and Sunday April 17th but only for mass, not visitors.

 - Portobello Road market in Notting Hill is open on Good Friday, except the antique galleries.
 Find out more: Notting Hill Guide.

 Weather in London during Easter

 British Easter traditions

 Just head into any supermarket and you’ll find shelves piled high with chocolate eggs.
 And they range considerably in size and price.
 You’ll also find that brits go crazy for a hot cross bun – and you’ll find these traditional buns in stores and coffee shops all over the UK during the Easter Holidays.

 There are many activities available for kids during the Easter break.
 Especially, in the parks and gardens in London where there are always plenty of events and activities organised for little ones.
 You’ll find games like egg and spoon race, workshops to paint Easter eggs, and the famous Easter egg hunts, where kids have to go in search of the hidden chocolate eggs.

 Special events during Easter in London